-The most popular beaches in Barcelona include Barceloneta and Nova Icaria, both of which are walking distance from the city centre, while a little further away Mar Bella and Nova Mar Bella beaches are popular with water sports enthusiasts, while cyclists and joggers make use of longer, quieter parts of the shore.
+The most popular beaches in Barcelona include Barceloneta and Nova Icaria, both of which are within walking distance from the city centre.
+A little further away, Mar Bella and Nova Mar Bella beaches are popular with water sports enthusiasts, while cyclists and joggers make use of longer, quieter parts of the shore.

-Expats will be able to access all of the beaches in Barcelona with public transport if they use a combination of buses and metro, and are prepared to walk a short distance.
+Expats will be able to access all the beaches in Barcelona with public transport if they use a combination of buses and the metro and are prepared to walk a short distance.

 Shopping in Barcelona

 For the best shopping in Barcelona, expats should head for the Las Ramblas pedestrian mall, Placa de Catalunya (Catalonia Square), Passeig de Gracia and Avenue Diagonal.